krasheg/final_project_python_epam/documentation/SRS.md

 #### Main scenario:

-User clicks the 'Employees' button which redirects them to the employees page where they can see the following:
+User clicks the 'Employees' button which redirects them to the employee`s page where they can see the following:

 1. Employee (name of the employee)